 Please explore our Book Store tab for more information about the material we offer.
 Check Money Musings for thought provoking articles and sign-up for our newsletter to stay up to date with ministry news.

-Our vision is to teach Catholics Biblical financial principles so they are fully engaged in their faith journey, free from financial obligations and fulfilling the unique purpose God has for them.
-God has put it on our hearts to reach 40 million Catholics around the world over the next 20 years.
-We will focus on six languages, which cover 70% of the world’s Catholic population (English; Spanish; French; German; Portuguese and Polish).
-This is a God sized goal and we cannot accomplish this through our own efforts, but with God’s help (and yours) we know that it can be done.
+To teach an authentically Catholic approach to finances, allowing individuals to be fully engaged in their faith journey, free from financial obligations and fulfilling the unique purpose God has for them.
+God has put it on our hearts to reach 40 million Catholics around the world by 2030.
+We are focused on six languages, which cover 70% of the world’s Catholic population (English; Spanish; French; German; Portuguese and Polish).

 - Based on Scripture, Church Tradition and the Magisterium to be fully Catholic.